Hello! Welcome to year 5.

 |Literacy||LUNCH||Homework||Topic/ICT||Reward time ( 20 minutes)|

-Our Topic this term is ' From Bentley and Beyond'
+Our Topic for Spring term is ' World War Two'

-We will start Autumn term deepening our understanding of place value to multiply and divide numbers by 10,100 and 1000, and round numbers.
+We will continue to deepen our understanding of place value to multiply and divide numbers by 10,100 and 1000, and round numbers.

 We will also improve our knowledge of all times tables up to 12, and develop our arithmetic skills.
-We have explored multiples, factors, primes, square numbers and cube numbers.
+We will continue our work with multiples, factors, primes, square numbers and cube numbers.

-This term we will be comparing commitments and meanings between the Hindu, Muslim and Christian faiths.
-We will also discuss the various Christmas adverts that we have seen the past two years, including the 'topical' current Tesco advert.
+This term we will be comparing commitments and meanings between the Sikh, Hindu, Muslim and Christian faiths.

-This term we are learning to read music whilst playing the xylophone.
+This term we are learning to read music whilst playing the xylophone and ukele.

 We are also going to use music to help improve our mental wellbeing.